remytuyeras/aces/README.md

 # Facts about PyACES

-- PyACES is the only known FHE cryptosystem whose additiona dn multiplication are commutative and weakly-associative
+- PyACES is the only known FHE cryptosystem whose addition and multiplication are commutative and weakly-associative (see page 5 [in this review](https://ems.press/content/book-chapter-files/33149))

 # Progress and upcoming features
 - [ ] Uploading version 0.1.0 to PyPI: